Ukraine Reports alarming Record Rise In Virus Cases - UrduPoint

 Ukraine Reports 'alarming' Record Rise In Virus Cases

-Ukraine on Thursday cited an "alarming" rise in coronavirus cases after a daily record of 689 new infections were reported as the country eases its lockdown measures
+Ukraine said on Thursday there had been an "alarming" rise in coronavirus cases after a daily record of 689 new infections were reported as the country eases lockdown measures

-Kiev, (APP - UrduPoint / Pakistan Point News - 11th Jun, 2020 ) :Ukraine on Thursday cited an "alarming" rise in coronavirus cases after a daily record of 689 new infections were reported as the country eases its lockdown measures.
+Kiev, (APP - UrduPoint / Pakistan Point News - 11th Jun, 2020 ) :Ukraine said on Thursday there had been an "alarming" rise in coronavirus cases after a daily record of 689 new infections were reported as the country eases lockdown measures.

 Cases have surged in Ukraine in recent days, with the total now reaching more than 29,000, according to official figures.